Skip to content

 Historical Data

-To license MCast™, Marquette Energy Analytics requires two different sets of input data: Load Data and Weather Data.
+To license MCast, you need two sets of input data: Load Data and Weather Data.

-We will work with you to organize data representing your service territories into Operating Areas.
-From there, you can collect and send us the historical data we require to build forecasting models and perform analysis.
+We work with you to organize your service territories into Operating Areas.
+From there, you can collect and send the historical load data required to build models.

 What is an Operating Area?

-We know that individual demand models for multiple smaller op-areas perform better than a single model for a larger aggregate op-area.
-The advantages of smaller geographic operating areas are:
+Individual models for multiple smaller op-areas perform better than one model for a large aggregate op-area.
+Why?

-- Better weather representation over the customer base, especially on days with fast-moving changes in weather.
+• Better weather representation over the customer base

 Historical data needed to build models